Wohaizainuli/An-Adaptive-Multi-Scale-Decomposition-Fusion-Method/README.md

 ## 🔹 Dataset
 The dataset used in this paper is a non-public dataset, which may involve the rights of other researchers.
 It can be obtained by contacting the authors upon a reasonable request.
 Thank you for your understanding!
-The code repository only provides 7 pairs of MS-PAN images in `Image/` for communication, learning, and discussion.
+The code repository only provides 7 pairs of MS-PAN images in `Image/` for communication, learning, and discussion.The seven pairs of MS-PAN images provided are generated through smoothing and grayscale transformation techniques to create  simulated images.

 ## 🔹 Result